bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 Pan/Drag tools
 --------------

-These tools are employed by panning (on touch devices) or left-dragging (on mouse devices).
+You can use these tools by panning (on touch devices) or left-dragging (on mouse devices).
 Only one pan/drag tool may be active at a time.
 Where applicable, Pan/Drag tools will respect any max and min values set on ranges.